php-arx/arxmin/public/README.md

 $ bower install arxmin
 ```

+## How it works

+-
+-- gulp-config.js => contains all that you need to compile the source
+-- gulpfile.js => compile stuff

 ## Usage

-See the example folder for some example.
+See the example folder for some example of how it works.

+## TODO

+- Move less to sass
+- Cleaning AdminLTE unwanted plugins

 ## Change log